vindar/tgx/docs/intro_api_3D.md

 @subsection sec_3D_lighting Light and material

 TGX uses a compact Phong-style lighting model.
 It is evaluated per vertex for Gouraud shading, or once per face for flat shading.
-It combines a directional light, material color and ambient, diffuse and specular strengths:
+The default renderer uses one directional light and combines it with material color plus ambient, diffuse and specular strengths:

 ~~~{.cpp}
 renderer.setLightDirection({ -0.3f, -0.7f, -1.0f });